Tracking access to your site

 If you are determined to go ahead with using Google Analytics, please be aware:

 1. Google Analytics is different from Google Tag Manager, which we do not permit customers to add to their site.
-You can find our guidance on that in this article.
+You can find our guidance in our article on adding third party tools.

 2. It can be quite a complex tool to use, although you may not find it too difficult if you're only interested in looking at some basic data.
 If you want to go further, this will require a reasonably detailed understanding of web analysis.
 There is some useful material online to help you learn, mostly provided by Google (you can see this at the bottom of the article), but you should be aware it will require some time and effort!